Saniye D Gokcora

 - This advanced reading course is designed to help students master a full range of college-level reading and related skills, including critical comprehension, vocabulary, writing, flexible rates of reading, and study strategies.
 A variety of college-level materials is used.

-- These two Intensive English courses are designed in their combined form to improve the reading/writing and aural/oral skills of the beginning and low-intermediate student.
-These two courses must be taken concurrently and are obligatory for one semester for all incoming ESL students whose placement examinations show a need for instruction at this level.
-Corequisite: ESL 49
+- This course is designed to improve the reading, writing, listening, and speaking skills of beginning and low-intermediate level students.
+It is obligatory for one semester for all incoming ESL students whose placement shows a need for instruction at this level.

 - This advanced level course emphasizes writing and reading skills; however, oral skills are not neglected.
 In writing, students focus on introducing, developing, supporting, and organizing their ideas in expository essays as well as in narrative and descriptive writing.